 5.2.
-1-D advection-diffusion model
+One-Dimensional Advection-Diffusion Model

 In this example, the proposed approach is tested by hypothesizing an erroneous constant advection parameter.
 It is also assumed that the measurements are downsampled versions of the states (observation operator H as in (18) below).